Frusadev/ezact/README.md

 ### Returning Custom Responses

-If your handler returns a native Web `Response` object (e.g. streaming a file, generating a PDF, or issuing a redirect), `nezt` detects it and passes it through untouched:
+If your handler returns a native Web `Response` object (e.g. streaming a file, generating a PDF, or issuing a redirect), `ezact` detects it and passes it through untouched:

 ```ts
 export const exportInvoicePdf = action({